Sidorakh/wasm-bridge/README.md

 This extension overrides `window.prompt` in the HTML pages that the GX.Games target generates, and bundles specific JavaScript files with the game.

 ## Creating an extension for use with this
-Create Javascript files that register functions on the `window.wasmgml` object and place them in the `extensions/wasm_bridge/scripts/libraries` folder.
+Create Javascript files that register functions on the `window.wasmgml` object and place them in the `libraries` folder in the projects main directory (this will be created for you on first run).
 If you're using a build system such as webpack or a transpiler like TypeScript, just ensure the functions are created on the `window.wasmgml` object and drop the generated JS file in the correct location.

 For example, a library designed to use the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API)